kheiakiyama/trans-feed/README.md

 ## tale
 -------
-This design is powered by [tale](https://chesterhow.github.io/tale)
+This design is powered by [nostyleplease theme](https://github.com/hanwenguo/hugo-theme-nostyleplease)